A Geometric Realization of Spherical T-Duality via $\star$-Diagrams: A Concise Account and New Results on star -diagrams

 \end{example}

-Next, we revisit the procedure detailed in \cite{SperancaCavenaghiPublished}, providing a method for constructing diagrams similar to Equation \eqref{eq:CD}.
+Next, we revisit the procedure detailed in \cite{SperancaCavenaghiPublished} which provides a general method for constructing $\star$-diagrams.
 Theorem \ref{thm:star} shows that the actions in Example \ref{ex:localmodelstar} are always local descriptions for general $\bullet$ and $\star$-actions.